M0NsTeRRR/nixos-home/README.md

       nixos-rebuild switch --flake '.#<hostname>'
       ```

-11. Reboot and enable secure boot
+11. Reboot, login with `lortega` user with password `temp123` and don't forget to change it !

 12. GG 🥳